Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Contractibility

-\begin{proof} Let $F\subset\R^n$ be a compact real analytic subset.
+\begin{proof} Let $F\subset\R^n$ be a compact real-analytic subset.
 Being an $ANR$ is a local property for metrizable spaces \cite[Theorem 3.2]{hanner1951theoremsANR}, which $F$ is (as a subset of $\R^n$).
 By Sullivan's result \cite{sullivan1970combinatorial}, $F$ is locally homeomorphic to a cone over a polyhedron, hence locally an ANR.
 For example, this follows from \cite[Corollary 3.5]{hanner1951theoremsANR}. \end{proof}

 Combining all the above sections, we can now provide a proof of Lemma \ref{lm:contractible}.